 - Production personnel and resources may be available to UAS participants, pending Departmental use and schedules.
-OSU Dance Production staff members consult with UAS participants; they do NOT physically support UAS events.
+Dance Production staff members consult with UAS participants; they do NOT physically support UAS events.
 Members of Production 2601 may be available for stage crew. - Photocopying of posters and programs on 8-1/2 x 11 or 8-1/2 x 14 white paper, one-fold only originals.
-Both posters and programs must be submitted to the External Relations Coordinator for copy approval.
+Both posters and programs must be submitted to the External Relations Coordinator for copy approval, even though UAS may be producing the materials.
 Posters are due no later than four (4) weeks prior to the concert.
-Programs are due no later than two (2) weeks Please see the Publicity Process as detailed on the Department website in the Toolkit section for more information. - If the student wants a specialty paper, it must be provided by the student.
+Programs are due no later than two (2) weeks prior.
+Please see the External Relations Coordinator and the Toolkit section > Production and Publicity Resources for more information.

+- If the student wants a specialty paper, it must be provided by the student.
 If a student wants color printing, it must be provided by the student through an outside vendor. - Video documentation of one performance with one camera may be available depending on Media Manager availability from Departmental schedules.
-All other documentation is the student's responsibility to coordinate appropriate volunteers and check out equipment from the Media Manager. - Video documentation footage may be available in the Media Lab 2-3 weeks after the close of the production. - Note: The Department does not supply any in-house equipment for performances in alternate spaces. - Removing project props out of Grad Office area within one week after the close of the production.
+All other documentation is the student's responsibility to coordinate appropriate volunteers and check out equipment from the Media Manager. - Video documentation footage may be available in the Media Lab 2-3 weeks after the close of the production. - The Department does not supply any in-house equipment for performances in alternate spaces. - Removing project props out of Grad Office area within one week after the close of the production.